rodinux/my_webapp_ynh/README_zh_Hans.md

 cp -a "/etc/nginx/conf.d/$domain.d/$app.d/sample.conf" "/etc/nginx/conf.d/$domain.d/$app.d/my_wordpress.conf"
 ```

-You may consider for example the line added in the `php-fpm.conf` file to take into account a Wordfence extension and few values for `php-fpm`.

 Please do pull request on the [wordpress_spec branch](https://github.com/rodinux/my_webapp_ynh/tree/wordpress_spec).

 To try the wordpress_spec branch, please proceed like that.

 ``` bash
 sudo yunohost app install https://github.com/rodinux/my_webapp_ynh/tree/worpress_spec --debug